NationalGenomicsInfrastructure/ngisweden.se/README.md

 That's it!
 You should now have a working local copy of the NGI website which you can tinker with to your heart's content.

+The `wp-content/plugins/methods/` and `wp-content/themes/ngisweden/` folders are bound to your local copy, meaning you can edit those files in your code editor and the local site running in docker will update immediately.

 ### Stopping the website locally

 Once you're done, you'll want to stop the local webserver.

 1. Hit `cmd+c` in the terminal window to stop the server.
 2. Run `docker compose down` to tear down the docker containers.

+All wordpress content it stored within persistent Docker volumes.
+If you want to remove these and start from scratch, run `docker compose down --volumes`.

 ## Deployment updates into production